StarRocks/starrocks/docs/using_starrocks/query_cache.md

 ### Predicate-based query splitting

 Splitting queries based on predicate semantics help implement reuse of partial computation results.
-When a query contains a predicate that references the partitioning clumn of a table and the predicate specifies a value range, StarRocks can split the range into multiple intervals based on table partitioning.
+When a query contains a predicate that references the partitioning column of a table and the predicate specifies a value range, StarRocks can split the range into multiple intervals based on table partitioning.
 The computation results from each individual interval can be separately reused by other queries.

 Use the following table `t0` as an example: